Codesai/website/_i18n/es/_posts/2022-12-29-split-or-condition-in-ts.md

 After applying the **Split or condition in if** refactoring, the resulting code will contain duplication, and there may be obsolete if statements containing either unreachable code or code that is always executed, that we will clean.

-If the resulting code contains any if statement whose boolean condition always evaluates to false, i.e. contains unreachable code, the TypeScript compiler will emit a [TS2367 error](https://typescript.tv/errors/#TS2367), even though the code is functionally correct.
+If the resulting code contains any if statement whose boolean condition always evaluates to false, the TypeScript compiler will emit a [TS2367 error](https://typescript.tv/errors/#TS2367), even though the code is functionally correct.
 We show an example of this problem in the following figure.

 <figure>
 <img src="/assets/typescript-compilation-error-when-split-or.png"